AVXL Investors Have Opportunity to Lead Anavex Life Sciences Corp. Securities Fraud Lawsuit

-BENSALEM, Pa., April 18, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Anavex Life Sciences Corp. ("Anavex" or the "Company") (NASDAQ: AVXL).
+LOS ANGELES, April 22, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Anavex Life Sciences Corp. ("Anavex" or the "Company") (NASDAQ: AVXL).

 Class Period: February 1, 2022 – January 1, 2024